-5.2.13 Rescue Swimmer Extreme Cold Weather/Water Gear
+5.2.13 Rescue Swimmer Extreme Environmental Gear

-The following is a list of the latest SAR gear developed to protect RSs from hypothermia and other cold-related injuries.
+The following is a list of the latest SAR gear developed to protect RSs from hypo/hyperthermia related injuries.
 Dry suits will not protect the RS from cold-related injuries if the proper undergarments, head, hand, and foot protection are not utilized.